vincegellar/Simple-Radio-Node/README.md

 |   DREQ  |   D3    |    -     |
 |   5V    |    -    |   VCC    |
 |   GND   |    -    |   GND    |

+**_To avoid noise caused by the power supply and the jack connector creating a ground loop, solder a 47uF capacitor onto the PAM8403's VREF pin, and connect it to the jack connector's ground._**

+**_The volume control uses a 47k Ohm resistor from the 3.3V line, then a 10k Ohm resistor to the NodeMCU's ground._**

 ![Schematic](https://github.com/vincegellar/Simple-Radio-Node/blob/master/Images/sr_node.png)